axiros/docutools/docs/features/lp/parameters.md

 Syntax details [here](./syntax.md/#parametrization).

 ```page lp addsrc

 ```

 ### addsrc
-(boolean)
+(`boolean`)

-??? hint "Adds the lp source into the rendered page"
+???+ hint "Adds the lp source into the rendered page"

-    All examples on this page use that header, given as page parameter.
+    All examples on this page use that header, set on page level.

 ### asserts
 `asserts=<match string or condition>`
-??? hint "Raises an exception, if the expected string is not found in the result of an evaluation."
+???+ hint "Raises an exception, if the expected string is not found in the result of an evaluation."

     Via this you can use LP as an (additional) functional test suite.